thomaswilliamscode/thomaswilliamscode/README.md

 Hi 👋 My name is Thomas Williams
 ================================

-Full Stack Web Developer | UX-Focused Builder
+Full Stack Web Developer | UX-Focused Problem Solver
 ---------------------------------------------

-I'm a passionate developer who loves turning ideas into seamless, interactive experiences.
-With a background in customer service and a creative eye for design, I thrive on crafting tools I’d actually want to use — intuitive, fast, and fun.
+I'm a passionate developer who turns ideas into intuitive, functional tools.
+With a background in customer service, I think deeply about how users interact with what I build — prioritizing clarity, flow, and features that actually solve real problems.

-Currently rebuilding my portfolio with clean, responsive React apps and real-world solo projects.
+I'm currently rebuilding my portfolio with clean, responsive React apps and real-world solo projects.
 Every line of code is written with the end user in mind.

 ---